Tyler-Washington888/Meta-Minds/README.md

 ## Project Overview

 **Meta-Minds** is a blog app that allows users to create and discover ideas about the Metaverse.
-On the explore page users can interact with the latest posts, regardless of category

 <br>